AayanAhmed040/Face-Tracking-App/README.md

    * Grant camera access permissions if prompted.
 2. Once the two windows open, position your face and hands within the camera frame.
 3. Make a smiling expression to see the smile emote.
+4. Stick out your tongue to see the tongue out emote.
-4. Make a blank expression to see the blank emote.
+5. Make a blank expression to see the blank emote.
-5. Move your hands up and down alternatively to perform the 'six seven' gesture and see the 6-7 emote.
+6. Move your hands up and down alternatively to perform the 'six seven' gesture and see the 6-7 emote.

+## History
+- **v1.0.0** - Initial release with facial expression detection for smiling, blank expression, and six-seven hand gesture.
+(2025-11-17)
+- **v1.1.0** - Added tongue out facial expression detection and corresponding emote.
+(2025-11-24)

 ## Future Improvements
 - Add more facial expressions and corresponding emotes.